• Home

 • Perfect with coffee, milk, or all by themselves.

-Ingredient List with Notes and Photo
+Ingredient Photo with Notes

 Ingredients measured out into separate containers on dark brown wooden countertop.

-Oats - we're not really going to put "oatmeal" in these cookies haha.
-But you will need to use quick cooking oats.
-I have not tried this recipe with old fashioned or rolled oats so my best tip is to use the quick oats.
+Oats - we're not really going to put "oatmeal" in these cookies haha, but, you will need to use quick cooking oats.
+I have not tried this recipe with old-fashioned or rolled oats so my best tip is to use the quick oats.

 Sugar - using a combination of white sugar and brown sugar creates the best flavor!
 However, if you only have white sugar, go ahead and use 1 cup white sugar.